 I think we can safely say that Cacio e Pepe is a def fav for all of us here on WGC.
 It's. a simple pasta dish, that quite literally means cheese and pepper, that is just packed with flavor and I could eat it every single day if given the opportunity.
 Tomato confit on the other hand is a slowly cooked tomato sauce that just has tomatoes, olive oil and a few seasonings and has made the rounds in our kitchens since going in the last cookbook.
 What happens when you combine the two.... the most magical end of summer / end of tomato season pasta dish that will BLOW YOUR MIND.

-This Tomato Confit Cacio e Pepe it’s not to be missed.
-It’s loaded with that jammy tomato goodness, tons of freshly cracked black pepper for a bit of a kick and cheese to hold it all together.
-It’s a work of art and I need you to try it while we’re at the tail end of tomato season.
+This Tomato Confit Cacio e Pepe it's not to be missed.
+It's loaded with that jammy tomato goodness, tons of freshly cracked black pepper for a bit of a kick and cheese to hold it all together.
+It's a work of art and I need you to try it while we're at the tail end of tomato season.
 You will NOT be disappointed!!
+Also if you are looking for a fun twist on this epic recipe you should check out my Creamy Lemon Cacio e Pepe.
+Its Pasta a limone meets cacio e pepe and its delicious.

 Tomato Confit Cacio e Pepe